-- Include all those that represent the group(s) affected. - Educate with District/Foundation information and/or information the organization has gathered and assure the District/Foundation is educated by those attended who can share their lived experience. - Listen to those with lived experience to ensure understanding of key subject information and areas where the District/Foundation can learn from. - Assure the District/Foundation is seeking out and meeting with the experts in the field to learn from and understand what their needs are for continued and future success. - Work in partnership and co-create a plan/ budget/ focused subject priority. - Build-in evaluative measures to assure for as-needed course corrections. - Report out to Board of Directors and/or request approvals as necessary.
+- Include all those that represent the community group(s) affected. - Educate with District/Foundation information and/or information the organization has gathered and assure the District/Foundation is educated by those who attended who can share their lived experience. - Listen to those with lived experience to ensure understanding of key subject information and areas where the District/Foundation can learn from. - Assure the District/Foundation is seeking out and meeting with the experts in the field to learn from and understand what their needs are for continued and future success. - Work in partnership and co-create a plan/ budget/ focused subject priority. - Build-in evaluative measures to assure for as-needed course corrections. - Report out to the Board and/or request approvals as necessary. - The culture needs to be that the community feels heard, involved, and knows the District and Foundation will move into action.

-- The culture needs to be, the community feels heard and knows we will move into action. - Utilize information gathered and leverage resources, both financially and with District and partner personnel. - Provide meeting materials and/or verbally communicated information in the necessary languages to ensure communication is effective to attendees. - As a follow-up to said meetings, disperse the information via District/Foundation communication vehicles so the general public and others have an opportunity to contribute. - Meetings within the District/Foundation service area will maintain a baseline structure with the understanding that what is done in one community may not work in others; each is unique with its own circumstances and the

-District/Foundation will work to always honor the communities and members that live there.
+- Utilize information gathered and leverage resources, both financially and with District and partner personnel. - Provide meeting materials and/or verbally communicated information in the necessary languages to ensure communication is effective and inclusive to attendees. - As a follow-up to said meetings, disperse the information with ample time via District/Foundation communication vehicles so the general public and others have an opportunity to contribute. - Meetings within the District/Foundation service area will maintain a baseline structure with the understanding that what is done in one community may not work in others; each is unique with its circumstances and the District/Foundation will work to always honor the communities and members that live there. - Schedule meetings to ensure maximum participation by modifying the time, date, and location to accommodate all participants. - Provide language translation services, as needed.

-RESPONSIBILITY
+6. RESPONSIBILITY